Acts 2:28b “…you will fill me with joy in your presence.”

 The writer of Hebrews describes that Jesus endured the cross (pain) because of the joy that was yet to come.
 (Hebrews 12:2) The root word for joy is the same as that for grace.
 This means that even when things are difficult and painful in life—or in marriage—there can be a deep sense of joy as we place our hope in God.
 This doesn’t minimize or dilute the hurt, but it stabilizes us by being anchored in an unshakeable rock.

 When we have joy from God’s Spirit, it is accompanied by grace.
 So a Christian spouse who is marked by joy is able to express God-given grace in difficult circumstances.
-Joy is a choice as is giving grace.
+It is a choice we make as is giving grace.
 In fact, it was commanded by Paul when he wrote, “Rejoice in the Lord always.
 I will say it again: Rejoice!”

 Joy through God’s Spirit is vital for your relationship with God and your relationship with your spouse.
 Choose joy and build your marriage!